We're glad you're here! This page will help connect you to resources that may be helpful as you prepare to begin your Dietrich School story.

 - Reviewed the first-year courses.

 - Added your anticipated courses to your shopping cart.
 Don't remember how to do this?
-Here is some additional help.
+Here is some additional help (PDF).

 - To access Zoom, go to my.pitt.edu and search for Zoom.
-Log in using your Pitt username and password.
-Then, be sure to click on the link included in your appointment invitation to initiate the ZOOM meeting.
-We encourage you to do this at least 5 minutes before your appointment time.
-You will be entered into a waiting room and your advisor will admit you into the meeting.
+Login to Zoom on your device using the "Sign in with SSO" option, enter the doman pitt.zoom.us, and login on the follwing page with your Pitt username and password.
+Be sure to click on the link included in your appointment confirmation email to initiate the Zoom meeting just prior to your scheduled appointment.
+You will be entered into a waiting room and your advisor will admit you into the meeting when it is time to begin.

 Have a Question/Need More Information?